Jhane Barnes born "Jane Barnes" in Maryland USA.

 Jhane wins Interior Design Magazine's HiP Flooring Product Designer Award at NeoCon.
 The annual HiP award recognizes and honors people and products in the Interiors Industry.

-The renovated LaGuardia Airport showcases six different carpets Jhane designed for Tarkett.
-Shown here is "Central Park West" in the new concourse.
+LaGuardia Airport’s newest building showcases six different carpets Jhane designed for Tarkett.
+Shown here is "Central Park West" in their new concourse.